 Our school is a place of teaching and learning where approaches are designed to build the capacities required to meet the demands of the present and their future.
 We constantly challenge ourselves to ensure relevance and to read the signs of the times integrating faith, life and culture.

-St Vincent’s places a strong emphasis on the social and emotional well-being of students, teaching fundamental skills necessary for wellbeing and life preparedness.
+We place a strong emphasis on the social and emotional well-being of students, teaching them fundamental skills necessary for their wellbeing and life-preparedness.
 We aim to improve the quality of learning and life for all children and the community in which they learn and grow.

 The needs of all learners are central to how curriculum is delivered at St Vincent’s.

 In order to cater for the various strengths, challenges and abilities of all students, we endeavour to provide broad teaching and learning opportunities that:

 - Immerse children in a supportive environment where they feel safe, affirmed and valued

 - Expose children to worthy individual, small group and whole class experiences

 - Build on past experiences through discussion and reflection

 - Encourage risk taking, decision making and problem solving

 - Involve accurate and thoughtful modelling and feedback